 Quran Foundation Content APIs OAuth2 Quickstart

-Audience: backend teams, server-rendered apps, and web apps that proxy Content API calls through a server.
+Audience: Backend teams, server-rendered apps, and web apps that proxy Content API calls through a server.

-Prerequisites: a client_id and client_secret from Request Access, plus a choice of prelive or production.
+Prerequisites: A client_id and client_secret from Request Access, plus a choice of prelive or production.

-Outcome: a working /chapters request with the correct auth flow, headers, and environment URLs.
+Outcome: A working /chapters request with the correct auth flow, headers, and environment URLs.

 The manual examples in this section use QF_CLIENT_ID, QF_CLIENT_SECRET, and QF_ENV as the canonical environment variable names.
 If your project already uses QURAN_CLIENT_ID and QURAN_CLIENT_SECRET, keep one naming scheme consistently across your codebase.